Textbook and Resources

 These short-take videos, plus the notes from class, are meant to be helpful for days when you need to miss class, but they will definitely NOT be an identical experience!
 They should suffice when you miss a class or two due to illness or emergency, but we do not recommend using them as a substitute for regular participation in the in-person lecture.

-You must be present in-person for scheduled exams.
-Make sure you familiarize yourself with the schedule so that you don’t miss the exams.
+You must be present in-person for scheduled quizzes.
+Make sure you familiarize yourself with the schedule so that you don’t miss a quiz.

 Evaluation